 Therefore, prior to using any homemade dry erase cleaners on your board, check your warranty information and recommended cleaning products to ensure what you use won't harm your board in the end.

 In order to reduce the amount of time spent cleaning dry erase boards, consider these helpful tips that will decrease the wear and tear on your favorite whiteboard:

 - Erase frequently: Don't wait days before erasing large amounts of writing.
 Instead, erase notes as soon as you are done with them.
 Also, when erasing a whiteboard, don't just clean off the areas with the markings.
 Rather, clean the entire board thoroughly after each use.

 - Quick fixes: Used dryer sheets, white shoe polish, nail polish remover, and toothpaste are common products used by some people to erase stains from whiteboards.
 They may or may not work for your board.
-If you attempt to use them make sure you run a test on a small portion of the marking first to see if it is compatible with the board.
+If you attempt to use them, make sure you run a test on a small portion of the board to see if it is compatible with the coating of the board.

 What to Avoid

 Never use coins or other hard, sharp objects to scratch off stubborn marks from a dry erase board.
 Doing so will damage the surface of the whiteboard and decrease your writing space.